Luminar 4 Tutorial for Beginners

 The Pro tab contains all the filters Skylum thinks are for advanced photographers and editors.
 These include the Advanced Contrast, Adjustable Gradient, Split Toning, Color Enhancer, Photo Filters, and Dodge and Burn filters.

 Don’t be intimidated by the “Pro” demarcation, though.
 Some of the tools (like Dodge and Burn) are pretty straightforward and easily learned.

-One of the great things about Luminar is that there are plenty of photography articles and video tutorials out there.
+One of the great things about Luminar is that there are plenty of photography tips, articles and video tutorials out there.
 These make learning how to use Luminar and all its advanced elements are quite easy.